wilcoxen-courses/e110-github/README.md

 1. Add a level 2 heading that says `Linking`.

-1. Find a picture of an animal in your list (maybe a pet if you have one) and save it in the repository.
-Then (a) add line of plain text saying what it is, and (b) add an inline link to the image after the heading.
+1. Find a picture of an animal in your list (maybe a pet if you have one) and save the image in the folder with `bio.md`.
+Then do the following to `bio.md`: (a) add line of plain text saying what's in the picture, and (b) add an inline link to the image.

 1. Add another line of plain text that says `The instructions for this assignment are here` where `here` is a link to this file, `readme.md`.